Bonifert/learnSmart/README.md

 6. Create a database in PostgreSQL

-7. Open the project in intelliJ
+7. Open the backend folder in intelliJ

 8. Set the database name, username and password as environment variables as follows: